Giosafat Barbaro: Political career

-In 1460, Giosafat Barbaro was elected Council to Tana, but he declined the position.
-In 1463, he was appointed Provveditore of Albania.
-While there, Barbaro he fought with Lekë Dukagjini and Skanderbeg against the Turks.
-Provveditore Barbaro linked his forces with those of Dukagjini and Nicolo Moneta to form an auxiliary corps of 13,000 men which was sent to relieve the Second Siege of Krujë.
+On the advice of Barbaro and others, Skanderbeg travelled to the Papal States to request aid from Pope Paul II, but little aid was provided.
+On his return, Skanderbeg asked Provveditore Barbaro for troops from Scutari and Barbaro provided five hundred footmen.
+The Captain of the Gulf, Iacopo Venier, consulted Barbaro about possible Turkish moves.
+Barbaro linked his forces with those of Dukagjini and Nicolo Moneta to form an auxiliary corps of 13,000 men which was sent to relieve the Second Siege of Krujë.
 After Skanderbeg's death, Barbaro returned to Venice again.